samsudinng/MSAI_SQuAD_BiDAF/README.md

 ## Set up environment

-To setup and install dependencies, create and activate conda environment for squad baseline as follows.
+To setup and install dependencies, clone or download this repository into your local machine.
+Create and activate conda environment for squad baseline with the following command.

 ```shell script
 conda env create -f environment.yml